ciderapp/Cider-2/README.md

 - **Microsoft Store (Windows):** Visit the [Microsoft Store page](https://apps.microsoft.com/store/detail/cider-preview/9PL8WPH0QK9M?hl=en-us&gl=us&rtc=1) and follow the instructions to obtain and install Cider-2 for Windows.

-- **Donation and Distribution (macOS and Linux):** Cider-2 is available through donation and distribution in the official Discord server.
-To obtain Cider-2 for macOS and Linux, make a donation through GitHub, OpenCollective, or Ko-Fi, and join our official Discord server [here](https://discord.com/invite/AppleMusic) for verification and access to the builds.
+- **Donation and Distribution (macOS, Windows, and Linux):** Cider-2 is available to donors through the official Discord server.
+Donors can access builds for macOS, Windows, and Linux.
+Join our official Discord server [here](https://discord.com/invite/AppleMusic) for more information.

 ## FAQs